-With a user account set up, the F-TEP platform can be accessed from the website front page at https://f-tep.com/ via the "Enter the platform" link.
-The platform can also be reached through the direct link https://f-tep.com/app/.
+With a user account set up, the F-TEP platform can be accessed from the website front page at f-tep.com via the "PLATFORM" link.

-On entering, you will first be redirected to ESA's EO-SSO platform and asked to login using the details of your user account.
-You can also set the maximum idle time and maximum session time that will determine how often you will be presented with the login screen.
+On entering, you will first be redirected to ESA's EO Sign In authentication system and asked to login using the details of your user account.